 In the months leading up to Dreamforce, you may hear us mention one of our favorite new phrases: “Talk data to me.”
 Why do we care so much about talking all things data?
 As the #1 enterprise web form solution for Salesforce, nothing is more important to us than establishing a trusted relationship with our customers and the data they collect on a daily basis.
-In the first of three webinars in our “Talk Data to Me” webinar series, Product Manager Deborah Kim and Content Marketing Team Lead Maggie Tharp start the discussion of how to make web forms both ethical and effective.
+In the first of three webinars in our “Talk Data to Me” webinar series, we cover how to make web forms both ethical and effective.

 Avoiding Dark Patterns